SUSE/rmt/README.md

 ## RMT and SMT

 RMT is replacing some functionality of [SMT](https://github.com/SUSE/smt).
 Following table outlines differences and similarities between the two tools.
+Last SLE version where SMT is available is 12.
+From version 15 onward only RMT is offered.

 | Feature/Tech      | SMT           | RMT           |
 |-------------------|---------------|---------------|